-Foster Grandparents are part of the national Senior Corps program, which requires that participants be age 55 or older and be income eligible.
+Foster Grandparents are part of the national Americorps Seniors program, which requires that participants be age 55 or older and be income eligible.
 Foster Grandparent volunteers receive a small tax-free hourly stipend as reimbursement.
 Click the button below to see the Foster Grandparent job description.

 Other volunteer opportunities with local schools may be available.
 Check the Volunteer Opportunities page for current openings.